Deering Spring Contemporary

-DEERING SPRING CONTEMPORARY 2020:
+DEERING SPRING CONTEMPORARY 2021: Homemaking

 The Deering Estate maintains the legacy of Charles Deering of supporting artists and creative innovation through its vigorous residency and exhibition program.
 The Deering Spring Contemporary has always been a platform for artists to explore the site and illustrate different facets of the history of the site and its surroundings.

-About the Projects:
+About the artists:

 Cultural Arts Programming at the Deering Estate is made possible with the support of the Miami-Dade County Department of Cultural Affairs and the Cultural Affairs Council, the Miami-Dade County Mayor and Board of County Commissioners, and The Deering Estate Foundation, Inc.